 Tip: To earn a bachelor’s degree in four years, you’d typically need to take 15 credits (roughly five courses) a semester.
 However, if you increase your course load each semester or take summer classes, you could shorten your degree completion time.

-Avoid overwhelming yourself with classes by first discussing the pros and cons with your counselor, and asking them for suggestions regarding class combinations that make the most sense.
+Discuss the pros and cons with your counselor to avoid overwhelming yourself with classes, and ask them for suggestions regarding class combinations that make the most sense.

 In the US, federal financial aid options are usually available to obtain your degree in a timely manner.
 It may be financially lucrative to budget for your degree by working as you study, but that choice could extend your timeline.

-If either of these options interest you, research possible programs to see what's available in your area.
+If either of these options interests you, research possible programs to see what's available in your area.

 Many high schools offer Advanced Placement (AP) courses for students who want to get ahead in their college education.
 These courses may apply toward college credit and can shorten the number of years it takes to complete a bachelor’s degree.

-As of October 2020, there are 38 AP classes available to high school students [3].
-If you already know what you plan to major in, take subjects that align with it.
-For example, if you plan on becoming a pre-med student, you could take AP Biology, AP Chemistry, AP Physics 1 and 2, and AP Calculus.
+As of December 2024, 39 AP classes are available to high school students [3].
+If you already know what you plan to major in, take subjects that align with your potential major.
+For example, if you plan on becoming a pre-med student, you can take AP Biology, AP Chemistry, AP Physics 1 and 2, and AP Calculus.
 If each of these classes counts for three credits, you could enter college with 15 approved credits, which is about a semester’s worth of higher education.

 Speak with your school advisor or guidance counselor to learn more about advancement opportunities available in your school.

-Degree seekers can also take College Level Examination Programs or CLEP exams through the College Board to demonstrate their understanding of introductory college subjects.
-If they pass an exam, they can earn college credit.
-Some colleges and universities accept CLEP results while others prefer AP courses, so it's best to check with an advisor about your options.
+You can also take College Level Examination Programs, or CLEP exams, through the College Board to demonstrate your understanding of introductory college subjects.
+If you pass an exam, you can earn college credit.
+Some colleges and universities accept CLEP results, while others prefer AP courses, so it's best to check with an advisor about your options.

 Many students earn their associate degree at a community college before transferring to a bachelor's degree program at a four-year institution.
 Other students start at one institution before learning they're more interested in another.

 In either case, plan accordingly.
-Each school has a predetermined course load for its degree programs, so be sure your courses are recognized by the new school to prevent losing credits.
+Each school has a predetermined course load for its degree programs, so be sure your new school recognizes your courses to prevent losing credits.

 Much like transferring schools, changing majors can influence the progress of your degree completion.
 The number of bachelor's degree students who change their major continues to rise, according to the US Department of Education [4].
 Despite that popularity, changing your major can extend your time in school.
 Speak with an advisor about what impact, if any, changing your major might have on your timeline and determine if the change is convenient for you.

-Enroll in a bachelor's offered by a leading college or university online, and earn your degree from the comfort of home.
+Many different factors—like your financial situation, how many classes you take, and if you change majors—can influence how many years it may take you to earn a bachelor's degree.
+Enroll in an online bachelor's degree program offered by a leading college or university, and earn your degree from the comfort of your home.
 Consider options like the Bachelor of Science in Marketing offered by the University of London or the Bachelor of Applied Arts and Sciences offered by the University of North Texas.

 Editorial Team